alvarodltp/js-fetch-space-station/README.md

 Let's nerd out.

 1. Number One.

 - Build a button that fetches a piece of trivia about the number `1`
 - and adds the fact to the DOM.

 2. Pick a Number, Any Number.

 - Add an number input
 - On change, fetch a math fact about that number
 - Show it on the screen

-3. Those who fail to study history are doomed to repeat it
+3.  ----Those who fail to study history are doomed to repeat it

 - When the page loads, set an interval
 - Every 5 seconds, get a fact about a year and show it on the screen
 - Start with this year
 - Every 5 seconds, get the fact about the previous year
 - So, after 50 seconds, it should be 2008 or so

 4. All the numbers

 - Add a button 'All the Numbers'
 - When clicked, it should fetch facts for one hundred random numbers
 - And show them on the screen